RedisGears/RedisGears/docs/commands.md

 * total_duration (integer) - the total duration of the plan in milliseconds
 * read_duration (integer) - the duration of the plan's read stage in milliseconds
 * steps (array) - the plan's steps

+A note about durations: the total duration is greater than the sum of step durations due to the execution's overheads.

 The steps array is made up of step entries.
 Each consists of the following:
 * type (string) - the step's type